coltongrainger/quamash/top2.md

 ### Textbooks

-- Topology and Geometry, by Glen E. Bredon
+- Topology and Geometry, Glen E. Bredon [@Bre93]
-- An Introduction to Algebraic Topology, by Joseph J. Rotman
-- Algebraic Topology, A. Hatcher
+- Algebraic Topology, A. Hatcher [@Hat02]
-- A Concise Course in Algebraic Topology, J. Peter May
+- A Concise Course in Algebraic Topology, J. Peter May [@May99]

 ### Problem sets

 From the [syllabus](https://drive.google.com/file/d/1bPOnqftRnfLxF4UrC44a1NZQMoZHE0tF/view):

-> Problems sets will be posted to a restricted dropbox and discussed in class during a problem session, which will be approximately every two weeks.
+> Problems sets will be posted to a [restricted dropbox] and discussed in class during a problem session, which will be approximately every two weeks.
 We will cover as many problems as we can during problem sessions.
 For a problem:
 >
 > - One student will be chosen to present the solution in class and lead the discussion on that problem.
 > - A different student will be chosen to write-up the solution (typeset using LATEX).
 Solutions (.tex and .pdf files) are due via email by 1 pm the day of the class following the problem session.